ArdanaLabs/ardana-dollar/endpoint-spec.md

 error out if `amount` is negative.

-a portion of the stabilityfee is paid out the the DANAStakePool as a reward, the rest will be sent to an Ardana-controlled wallet, and a third amount is used for liquidity in Surplus Auctions
+it's important to track the principal of a given dUSD loan, and the portion which comes from stability fees, as a portion of the stabilityfee is paid out the the DANAStakePool as a reward, the rest will be sent to an Ardana-controlled wallet which is used to manage costs associated with the protocol.

+if a loan is taken out and repaid between Oracle.SetPrice calls, then there is no stability fee

 ## Oracle